Selective Neuron Amplification in Transformer Language Models: Validation: SST-2 Sentiment Classification

-Predictions were determined by comparing the model's assigned probabilities for " positive" versus " negative."
-The evaluation used 200 examples sampled from the SST-2 validation set with seed 42.
+GPT-2 Medium was tested zero-shot with no fine-tuning.
+Each example was formatted as "Review: [sentence] Sentiment:" and predictions came from comparing probabilities for " positive" versus " negative."
+We used 200 examples from the SST-2 validation set with seed 42.

-\textbf{Adapting the Zone Model}.
-Applying the zone thresholds directly turned out not to be viable.
-Because GPT-2 operates over a 50,257-token vocabulary, absolute token probabilities are almost always very low, and every example initially fell into Zone 1 regardless of how confidently the model actually distinguished between the two sentiment labels.
-The zone thresholds were designed to detect circuit saturation, not raw probability magnitude, so a different confidence measure was needed for this setting.
-We defined a confidence margin metric:
+Applying the original zone thresholds directly did not work.
+GPT-2 operates over a 50,257-token vocabulary, so absolute token probabilities are almost always very low, and every example fell into Zone 1 regardless of how confidently the model separated the two labels.
+We defined a confidence margin instead:

-This captures how decisively the model separates the two candidate labels rather than how probable either one is in absolute terms.
-Zone assignments based on this metric were: Zone 1 (margin below 0.30, n=66), Zone 2 (0.30 to 0.60, n=89), and Zone 3 (margin above 0.60, n=45).
-Baseline accuracy already followed the expected gradient before any amplification was applied: 34.8\% in Zone 1, 75.3\% in Zone 2, and 84.4\% in Zone 3, which validated the adaptation.

-\textbf{Contrastive Neuron Identification}.
-Standard differential activation analysis, comparing sentiment examples against neutral reference text, produced 53\% overlap between the neurons flagged for positive and negative sentiment.
-That level of overlap makes targeted amplification impractical; there is no clean separation to exploit.
-Replacing this with a direct contrastive approach, comparing positive examples against negative examples rather than against neutral text, resolved the problem.
-At Layer 21, this identified 10 neurons exclusively associated with positive sentiment and 10 exclusively associated with negative sentiment, with zero overlap between the two sets.
-During surgery, the neurons corresponding to each example's true label were the ones amplified.
+Zone assignments were: Zone 1 (margin below 0.30, n=66), Zone 2 (0.30 to 0.60, n=89), Zone 3 (above 0.60, n=45).
+Baseline accuracy before any intervention was 34.8\% in Zone 1, 75.3\% in Zone 2, and 84.4\% in Zone 3, which validated the adaptation.
+Standard differential activation against neutral text gave 53\% overlap between neurons flagged for positive and negative sentiment, making targeted amplification unusable.
+Switching to direct contrastive analysis, comparing positive examples directly against negative ones, resolved this.
+At Layer 21, we identified 10 neurons exclusively tied to positive sentiment and 10 exclusively tied to negative, with zero overlap.